There are 2 groups of software tools which can help with your embroidering. They are for :

 Brother PE-Design, Windows only.

-Husqvarna/Pfaff/Singer/Viking Premier+2 is conventional embroidery software at various levels, including auto- and manual digitising, for Windows and Mac (they say it runs on Mac OS Catalina and Big Sur), with free trial download.
+Husqvarna/Pfaff/Singer/Viking Premier+2 is conventional embroidery software at various levels, including auto- and manual digitising, for Windows and Mac (runs on Mac OS Big Sur), with free trial download.
 There’s also an iOS app for the TOL Pfaff machine.

 Husqvarna/Pfaff Premier+ECQ produces files for embroidery, cutting, and robot quilting machines, for Windows and Mac.
 As far as I understand it, this claims to be an easy introduction to manual digitising.